Pradumnasaraf/Snippets/docs/nodejs.md

 npm install -D <package-name>
 ```

-- Insrall all the packages from `package.json` file.
+- Install all the packages from `package.json` file.

 ```bash
 npm install